johndk/highspot/README.md

 ## Scaling Discussion

 To handle arbitrarily large data sets of users, songs, and playlists.
-Imagine a web service that allows these entities to be downloaded in batches of variable size.
+Imagine a web service that allows these entities to be downloaded in batches of a specified size.
 Consider a different endpoint for each entity.
 For example the fetch users endpoint:

 > http://api.highspot.com/users?streamId=2345321&limit=100&apikey=123abc